bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:07 AM CT, March 01</p>
+<p class="updated_time"> Latest data: 11:08 AM CT, March 01</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 41°, which is 15° *colder* than yesterday.
-Tomorrow is expected to be 2° **warmer** than today.
+Today's high is 42°, which is 14° *colder* than yesterday.
+Tomorrow is expected to be 1° **warmer** than today.

 Currently:

-- 31°
+- 35°
-- Overcast
+- Mostly Cloudy
-- 77% humidity
+- 68% humidity
-- 13 mph wind
+- 12 mph wind
-- 100% cloud cover
+- 84% cloud cover
 - 36 AQI 🟩
-- 0.27 inches of rain and 0.07 inches of snow expected in the next 48 hours
+- 0.41 inches of rain and 0.2 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>